robertschnitman/stringops/README.md

 # stringops *[WORK IN PROGRESS]*

- A collection of functions for string-processing operations for R as inspired by Ruby, Excel, `stringi`, and `stringr`.
+ A collection of string-processing operations for R as inspired by Ruby, Excel, `stringi`, and `stringr`.